-The NSW Government announced changes in June 2018 to non-commercial kangaroo management, including initiatives to allow volunteer shooters to support landholders in drought.
-The changes are effective from Wednesday 8 August 2018.
+In 2018, the NSW Government announced changes to non-commercial kangaroo management, including initiatives to allow volunteer shooters to support landholders in drought.

-Large populations of kangaroos across NSW are causing damage to properties, eating what little pasture is left on the ground and accessing limited water resources.
-With much of the State now in drought, these changes improve non-commercial management of overabundant kangaroo populations to the benefit of landholders and regional communities.
+Large populations of kangaroos can cause damage to properties, eating what little pasture is left on the ground and accessing limited water resources.
+With much of the State in drought, these changes streamline non-commercial management of overabundant kangaroo populations to the benefit of landholders and regional communities.

 Communities are also experiencing road safety risks and seeing animal welfare issues for the kangaroos which are running short of food and water.